יום שלישי

 Can I come just for services and then leave?
 Can I show up just for dinner?

 Yes, and yes.
+(If you're planning to eat with us, please bring a vegetarian entrée or salad to share.)
 We generally start dinner approximately 1.5 hours after the posted start time.

 What should I wear to Tikkun Leil Shabbat?